 Geologists are fascinated by Plitvice.
 This fantasy world of lakes separated by natural limestone dams — constantly built up by deposits of calcium carbonate, even as they're eroded by the flow of water — is a perfect storm of unique geological features you'll rarely find elsewhere on earth.

 The park limits the number of daily visitors, and it's on most Croatia bus-tour itineraries, so it's wise to book tickets in advance.
 It's possible to get there by bus (express buses take 2.5 hours from Zagreb and depart several times each day in summer), but is easier by car.
 Because the park is so well-organized for an efficient visit, most visitors find that a few hours to hike the trails is plenty.
-If possible, arrive in the evening (when crowds are thinner), spend the night, hike right after breakfast — then move on after lunch.
+If possible, arrive in the evening, spend the night, hike right after breakfast — then move on after lunch.
 If the park's three hotels feel like they were built for big tour groups during the communist era…it's because they were.
 To save money and enjoy a more intimate experience, try one of the many sobe (rooms in a private home, like B&Bs) dotting the countryside around the park.

 After a few hours of strolling the Plitvice boardwalks, drop by the rustic park restaurant, with its heavy-timber beams and open wood-fired grill, to dine on one of those trout that have been grinning at you all morning.
 Sit back, review your photos, and marvel that Europe has treats of this scenic caliber that don't even make it onto most American travelers' wish lists.